Signed in as:

 We have a variety of baskets available for sale or can make one to your specifications.

-If you are interested in learning how to make your own baskets, classes can be scheduled with Jan Faubel.
+If you are interested in learning how to make your own baskets, classes can be scheduled with Jan Faubel.or Patti Bean

 DEFUNIAK SPRINGS ART CO-OP, INC